Change.org: France

-As of February 2016, 50 petitions have exceeded 100,000 signatories.A petition against the "Loi El Khomri", a labour law project by the French Labor Minister Myriam El Khomri, has over 1 million signatures.
+As of February 2016, 50 petitions have exceeded 100,000 signers.
+A petition against the "Loi El Khomri", a labour law project by the French Labor Minister Myriam El Khomri, has over 1 million signatures.

 On October 24, 2015, Marion, a victim of harassment at her school that led to her ending her life, was the inspiration for a campaign started to "train in the prevention and management of school violence and bullying with teaching and educational teams will be reformed and improved."
-The campaign raised public interest, and the campaign leader, the mother of Marion, met with the Ministry of National Education and had an interview with Minister Najat Vallaud Belkacem of National Education.
+The campaign raised public interest, and the campaign leader, Marion's mother, met with the Ministry of National Education and had an interview with Minister Najat Vallaud Belkacem of National Education.
 The campaign had 79,432 supporters.

 Philippines

 The petition to have death row convict Mary Jane Veloso released was the fastest-ever growing petition from the Philippines, with over 250,000 signatories from over 125 countries.